DiarmuidM/charity-dissolution/README.md

 ### Context

-Encouraged by ‘open data’ movements, regulators have made it increasingly straightforward for stakeholders to access large-scale data about charities and their regulation.
+Encouraged by â€˜open dataâ€™ movements, regulators have made it increasingly straightforward for stakeholders to access large-scale data about charities and their regulation.
 This project leverages some of these data resources to examine a topic of considerable public and regulatory importance: charity dissolution.
 This project undertakes work to collect, clean, harmonise and analyse international data on charity dissolution.
 In doing so we identify real opportunities for interdisciplinary collaboration to understand this important topic.

 ### Navigating the repository